johnalison/obsidian-notes/Journal/10 November 2024 Sunday.md

 # LEAK IN TEDDYS ROOM !
 - Killed power
 - Took fan down
-- Called RickJon ... will come out tommorrw
+- Called RickJon ... will come out tomorrow

 # Internet down !
 - Needed to turn back on the power in Ts room